ZephaniahQ/LabMarks-webapp/README.md

         return {"Error": "No headers found in sheet"};
       }

-      //Find the index of the columnn containinng "roll" (case-insensitive) int rollNmberCollumnIndex = headers.indexWhere(
+      // Find the index of the column containing "roll" (case-insensitive) int rollNumberColumnIndex = headers.indexWhere(
         (header) => header.toLowerCase().contains("roll"),
       );

-      if (rollNmberCollumnIndex == -1) {
+      if (rollNumberColumnIndex == -1) {
         return {"Error": "Roll number column not found"};
       }